 In addition, Chris has provided guidance to clients on a wide variety of other compliance matters in the areas of employee benefits and executive compensation, including, without limitation, the implementation of tax-qualified employee benefit plans, the correction of plan failure, and the navigation through DOL audit investigations.
 In the area of executive compensation, Chris has been involved in the representation of both employers and executives in the negotiation of employment agreements, severance arrangements, nonqualified deferred compensation arrangements, and equity compensation arrangements, including structuring arrangements in compliance with Sections 409A, 457A, 162(m), and 280G of the Internal Revenue Code.

 When Chris is not advocating for his clients or speaking about employee benefits matters, he is often involved with the Dallas Asian American Bar Association, where he has been its Treasurer for numerous years and is now continuing on as a member of its Board of Directors.
-Chris was named the “Best Lawyer Under 40” by the Asian Pacific Interest Section (APIS) of the Texas State Bar in 2016.
+Chris was named the “Best Lawyer Under 40” by the Asian Pacific Interest Section (APIS) of the Texas State Bar in 2016, and was selected for inclusion in Texas Super Lawyers Rising Stars, Thomson Reuters, in 2017.